 March 21, 2002 — Google ushers Web surfers into its labs

-I didn’t remember Google Labs launching back in 2002, and definitely didn’t recall the Google Toolbar Experimental page, which is a place where experimental functions for the toolbar are available.
+I didn’t remember Google Labs launching back in 2002 and didn’t recall the Google Toolbar Experimental page, which is a place where experimental functions for the Google toolbar are available.

 March 22, 2002 — Google takes on supercomputing

-A specialized version of the toolbar allowed people to donate computing cycles from their computers to the Folding@home project at Stanford University, benefitting a number of scientific and charitable endeavors.
+A specialized version of the Google toolbar allowed people to donate computing cycles from their computers to the Folding@home project at Stanford University, benefitting many scientific and charitable endeavors.

 June 23, 2003 — Google Toolbar ‘BlogThis’ Rankles Rivals